bcgov/tfrs/openshift/templates/README.md

-In the GitHub repository go to Settings > Webhooks > Add webhook Create a webhook for the push event only to Payload URL:  <route to jenkins>/github-webhook/ Content type: application/json
+In the GitHub repository go to Settings > Webhooks > Add webhook Create a webhook for the push event only to Payload URL:  https://jenkins-mem-tfrs-tools.pathfinder.gov.bc.ca/github-webhook/ Content type: application/json